Get A Free Legal Consultation

 “It’s just the right thing to do,” John said about his charitable work.
 “I believe you should always do the right thing, even when you think no one is looking.”

-Motivated by John’s core belief of giving back to the community, firm employees, through the SHC Employee Committee, have donated more than $1 million of dollars to local charities and events through the Simmons Employee Foundation.
+Motivated by John’s core belief of giving back to the community, firm employees, through the SHC Employee Committee, have donated more than $1 million to local charities and events through the Simmons Employee Foundation.
 In addition, it has donated more than $20 million to cancer research, including mesothelioma research, through its support of the Simmons Mesothelioma Foundation, Miles for Meso 5K races, the Mesothelioma Applied Research Foundation and the Asbestos Disease Awareness Organization.

 “We’re starting to see hints of progress in the research being done for mesothelioma treatments.
 I know it’s not good for business, but I’m looking forward to the day when the firm no longer handles mesothelioma cases because it has been cured,” John said.